BxyzM/qm9-qinn/README.md

 ## Target and data

 Primary regression target is **HOMO-LUMO gap** (eV).
-Targets are standardized by the training split's mean/std; buffers live in the model and travel with `state_dict`, so val/test and checkpoint reloads always denormalize consistently.
+Targets are standardized in the dataloader by the training split's mean/std stored in the train HDF5 metadata.
+Inference converts predictions back to physical units before reporting metrics.

 HDF5 input schema (written by `data_processors/h5_maker_qm9.py` and extended with QFIM by the bioQINN pipeline):